 Sensing a much greater need at that time, we expanded our mission to supporting excellence in K–12 social studies instruction and promoting civic engagement in our nation’s public and private schools to help ensure students are prepared to participate in our nation’s democracy, economy and workforce and in our global world.
 Despite our success, however, the emphasis in education shifted toward STEM topics, which reduced funding for history and civics.
 Fortunately, our Heritage Honor Roll aimed to recognize, honor and preserve the contributions that all people have made, and continue to make, to our nation by recording their legacy stories.
 This component is in line with author David McCullough’s belief that “history is the story of people.”

 In August 2013, the foundation created the Americans All Benefit Corporation as a marketing and operations arm to raise the necessary funds to support our education mission; this kind of corporate entity is equally committed to doing social good and making a profit.
 Our foundation is a major stakeholder of the benefit corporation.
 To pursue the foundation’s education mission and create revenue-generating products and services, the benefit corporation created a membership-based Social Legacy Network to support the public’s interest in legacy preservation and upgraded Heritage Honor Roll legacy stories to include a password protected section.
 In addition, it aims to distribute additional ethnic and cultural texts and new grade-level-specific social studies resource databases that meet state content standards to afford access to quality history and civics information; create Web-based professional development opportunities to impart best practices on using these and other instructional resources.

 Om 2019, we modified our focus to support non-academic school activities and enable us to gain the funding needed for our mission.
 Americans All now uses a unique storytelling tool to facilitate legacy preservation, enable students to communicate better and help small businesses succeed.
 In addition, storytelling brings communities together by sharing people’s common histories, rather than their differences.
-Schools, students and students’ families and friends participate in Americans All at no cost and receive a free, 3-month trial to our Social Legacy Network.
+Schools, students and students’ families and friends participate in Americans All at no cost and receive a free, one-year trial to our Social Legacy Network.